nhsconnect/nhslogin/src/interface-spec-doc-6.md

 NHS login exposes four endpoints to support password-less authentication via FIDO UAF.
 These are:

 1. **regRequest** <br>Enables a client to request a FIDO UAF Registration Request Message from the NHS login platform.
-The access token retrieved by the client during user authentication **MUST** be presented in the Authorization HTTP Header as a Bearer token as per RFC6750.
+The access token retrieved by the client during user authentication **MUST** be presented in the Authorization HTTP Header as a Bearer token as per [RFC6750: OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
 2. **regResponse** <br>Enables a client to POST a FIDO UAF Registration Response Message to the NHS login platform.
 3. **dereg** <br>Enables a client to POST a FIDO UAF Deregistration Request Message to the NHS login platform specifying a set of keys to delete.
 The NHS login platform will remove the relevant user key(s) and return a FIDO UAF Deregistration Request Message for processing by the FIDO client.
-The access token retrieved by the client during user authentication **MUST** be presented in the Authorization HTTP Header as a Bearer token as per RFC6750.
+The access token retrieved by the client during user authentication **MUST** be presented in the Authorization HTTP Header as a Bearer token as per [RFC6750: OAuth 2.0 Bearer Token Usage](https://tools.ietf.org/html/rfc6750).
 4. **authRequest** <br>Enables a client to request a FIDO UAF Authentication Request Message from the NHS login platform.
-The client processes the FIDO UAF Authentication Request Message and creates a FIDO UAF Authentication Response Message which the client then base64 URL encodes and provides to the NHS login platform as an authentication request parameter (fido_auth_response) as described in [section 3.4.1](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3).
+The client processes the FIDO UAF Authentication Request Message and creates a FIDO UAF Authentication Response Message which the client then base64 URL encodes and provides to the NHS login platform as an authentication request parameter (fido_auth_response) as described in [3.4.1 Authentication request](https://nhsconnect.github.io/nhslogin/interface-spec-doc-3).

 The endpoints are published in the /.well-known/openid-configuration document, under the keys  `fido_uaf_registration_request_endpoint`,  `fido_uaf_registration_response_endpoint`, `fido_uaf_deregistration_endpoint` and `fido_uaf_authentication_request_endpoint`.